Look for the wonder. Repeat.

 Ginkgo trees are regarded as living fossils, literally writing their history in stone dating back almost 300 million years.
 And they’ve done that dance every year a billion times around the world, and right outside my window.
 To see the wonder of it, I only need to look.

-Ginkgo trees don’t leave you with just a memory; they leave you with the promise of their return.
+Ginkgo trees and ginger lilies don’t leave you with a memory; they leave you with the promise of their return.
+In that return, we are renewed.